MICAH HIRSCH

 About Me

 My name is Micah Hirsch and I am currently a Ph.D. candidate in the School of Communication Science and Disorders at Florida State University.
-My research interests are in motor speech disorders, speech science, and the metascience of speech science.
-My work currently focuses on the listener factors that impact perception of disordered speech.
-I am also interested in improving the reliability and validity of acoustic and perceptual measures and using advanced statistical methods to solve complex problems in speech science research.
+My overall research interests are in motor speech disorders, speech science, and the metascience of speech science.
+Specifically, my research centers on investigating listener factors that impact perception of dysarthric speech, the acoustic and perceptual characteristics of dysarthria, and advancing the metascience of speech science.
+The overarching goal across my lines of research is to develop a conceptual framework explaining how various perceptual and acoustic outcomes interact with listener-related factors to inform communicative success in dysarthria.
+My work also aims to increase the methodological rigor of measuring these various factors in dysarthria research.

 My current publications and presentations are listed below.
-I am a big proponent of open science.
-Therefore, whenever possible, I include links to the published articles, archived preprint or postprint manuscript versions, datasets, analysis code, and other supplementary materials.
-My full CV is available to download by clicking the button below.
+Keeping with the spirit of open science, I include links to the published articles, archived preprint or postprint manuscript versions, datasets, analysis code, and other supplementary materials whenever possible.

 Curriculum Vitae